aut0maticjack/lazyweb/3D-Printing-TMC22xx-Quick-Guide.md

 | 2224 1/32 stepping  |  On |  On | Off |

 * Orient new driver (TMC22xx) the correct way.
 Use the `EN`/`DIR`/`GND` markings on the driver and the control board.
-* Plug new driver in
+* Plug new driver in.
-* Power on printer
+* Power on printer.

 ### Configure Driver

+* Use your multimeter in DC voltage mode, set to 2V if you have that sort of meter.
-* Use vref hole on board and power supply ground to measure vref
+* Use vref hole on board and power supply ground to measure vref.

 ~~~
 |   Top    |